 Paula Simons was appointed to the Senate of Canada in 2018, after a long and distinguished career as one of western Canada’s most acclaimed journalists.

-She has been a radio documentary-maker, a playwright, a television pundit, a magazine writer, a podcaster, and an author of popular history, but she is best known for her work as a political columnist and investigative journalist with the Edmonton Journal.
+She has been a radio documentary-maker, a playwright, and an author of popular history, but she is best known for her work as a political columnist and reporter with the Edmonton Journal.

 Interventions in the Senate Chamber

 Protecting Young Persons from Exposure to Pornography Bill

 Second Reading--Debate Adjourned

 question period — Agriculture and Agri-Food

 Support for Farmers and Producers

 routine proceedings — Challenges and Opportunities of Canadian Municipalities